DecisiveAI/staging-mdai-docs-v2/content/quickstart/pipelines.md

 You'll be able to use MDAI to filter out unnecessary log lines.
 First, lets set up the log generators and generate log data.

-## Get the Configuration Files
+## Get the MDAI Labs Configuration Files

-In our Configs repo's [synthetics](https://github.com/DecisiveAI/configs/tree/main/synthetics) directory are synthetic log generators in the form of configuration files.
+In our MDAI Labs repo's [synthetics](https://github.com/DecisiveAI/mdai-labs/tree/main/synthetics) directory are synthetic log generators in the form of configuration files.
 You'll use these to generate synthetic log data.

-Copy the following files into your working directory:

-- loggen_services.yaml
-- loggen_service_xtra_noisy.yaml
-- loggen_service_noisy.yaml
-- loggen_fluent_config.yaml

 ## Deploy Log Generators to Your Cluster